anzusystems/common-admin/docs/editor/nodes/embed-external-image/index.md

 # embedExternalImage

 ## Features
-- only for migration or a readonly in editor
+- only for migration or used as readonly in anzutap
 - should be replaced by `embedImage` after media migration

 ## Requirements